MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 6. Select a category for the task.

 7. Select a product from the Product list.
-If you’re using integrating products with Microsoft Dynamics GP, they are displayed in the list in addition to Microsoft Dynamics GP.
+If you're using integrating products with Microsoft Dynamics GP, they are displayed in the list in addition to Microsoft Dynamics GP.